Your shopping cart is empty.

 Ironically, the main reason that I wanted to go to Canada in January was to make sure the cold weather gear I had accumulated would be adequate for Iceland.
-Once both trips were over (actually, after I was in Iceland for only a couple days), I realized that Canadian winters are way colder that Icelandic winters!
-Canadian winters don’t play around.
-It is beautiful up there in the winter, though, and definitely worth some numb fingers and toes!
+One boat trips were over (actually, after I was in Iceland for only a few days), I realized that Canadian winds are WAY colder than Icelandic winters.
+Canadian winters don't play around.
+It is beautiful up there in the winter, though, and definitely work some numb fingers and toes!

 Established in 1885, Banff National Park is Canada's oldest national park.
 The park is located approximately 80 miles (130km) west of Calgary.
 Banff encompasses 2,564 square miles (6,641 square kilometers) of mountainous terrain, glaciers and ice fields, dense forests, and alpine landscapes.

-The park has a subarctic climate meaning it is characterized by long, usually very cold winters (which I can definitely confirm!) and short, cool to mild summers.
-The forests are primarily pine at lower elevations and spruce in higher elevations below the tree line.
+The park has a subarctic climate which means it is characterized by long, usually very cold winters (which I can definitely confirm!) and short, cool to mild summers.
+The forests are primarily pine at lower elevations and spruce in the higher elevations, below the tree line.
 Above the tree line, the landscape is primarily rocks and ice, as you can see in the image above.

-The western border of the park follows the crest of the Main Ranges (sometimes known as the Park Ranges), which is also the continental divide.
+The western border of the park follows the crest of the Main Ranges (sometimes knowns as the Park Ranges), which also form the Continental Divide.
 From north to south, the Main Ranges in Banff National Park include the Waputik, Bow, and Blue Ranges.

-The Palliser expedition, whose official name was the British North American Exploring Expedition, explored and surveyed the rugged wilderness of western Canada from 1857-1860.
-James Hector, the expedition geologist, encountered the mountain in 1858.
+The Palliser Expedition, whose official name was the British North American Exploring Expedition, explored and surveyed the rugged wilderness of western Canada from 1857-1860.
+James Hector, the expedition geologist, first encountered the mountain in 1858.
 Seen from the valley floor, the layered, near vertical walls rise like medieval battlements.
-Hector noted that it “…looks exactly like a giant castle” and renamed it Castle Mountain.
+Hector noted that it "....looks exactly like a giant castle" and renamed it Castle Mountain.

-I say “renamed” as Hector’s Cree speaking guides called the mountain Atintat Tasa Kamik Wachi, “Wind House Mountain,” home of the Chinook winds.
-Chinook winds develop when warm, moist air from the Pacific Ocean blows from the northwest region of North America toward the Rocky Mountain range.
-As the air mass climbs the mountains, it brings rain or snow to the peaks.
+I say "renamed." as Hector's Cree speaking guides already called the mountain atintat tasa kamik wachi, "Wind House Mountain," due to the Chinook winds that seem to flow from it.
+Chinook winds develop when warm, moist air from the Pacific Ocean blows from the northwest region of North America toward the Rocky Mountain Range.
+As the air mass claims the mountains, it bring rain or snow to the peaks.
 The air mass, now dry after releasing its moisture in the mountains, warms as it moves down the eastern slopes.

 Thunderbird was happy to let her friends from the valley hunt and gather in the canyon.
 If bad weather was approaching, Thunderbird would make deep growling noises to warn her friends away.
-After many, many years of this friendly arrangement, a careless hunter neglected to put out his campfire and a huge fire destroyed all life in Thunderbird’s beautiful canyon.
+After many, many years of the friendly arrangement, a careless hunger neglected to put out his campfire and a huge fire destroyed all life in Thunderbird's beautiful canyon.

 Thunderbird was extremely upset about this careless act and was determined to punish the people.
-She invited the cold Northeast Wind to drive the people back and the Northeast Wind set up permanent camp.
+She invited the cold Northeast Wind to drive the people back and Northeast Wind set up permanent camp.
 He blew his frosty breath for many endless winters.
-The great lake froze to the bottom and all the animals were driven with the people to the valley where they shivered with the cold.
-Even Thunderbird’s daughters followed the people to the south.
+The Great Lake froze to the bottom and all the animals were driven with the people to the valley, where they shivered with the cold.
+Even Thunderbird's daughters followed the people to the south.

-Finally, after many, many winters the heart of Thunderbird was softened.
+Finally, after many, many winters, the heart of Thunderbird was softened.
 She grew lonely; she missed her daughters, the other animals, and even the people.
-Thunderbird went to the Northeast Wind and asked him to leave.
-Thunderbird said, “The People have suffered enough now.
-Perhaps if you leave my daughters will come back to visit me.”
+Thunderbird went to Northeast Wind and asked him to leave.
+Thunderbird said, "The people have suffered enough now.
+Perhaps if you leave, my daughters will come back to visit me."